Trading Networks with Bilateral Contracts: Model

 \end{definition}

-Trail stability is a natural stability concept when firms interact mainly with their buyers and suppliers and deviations by arbitrary sets of firms are difficult to arrange.
-In a trail-stable outcome, no agent wants to drop his contracts and there exists no set of \textit{consecutive} bilateral contracts comprising a trail preferred by all the agents in the trail to the current outcome.
+Trail stability is a natural solution concept when firms interact mainly with their buyers and suppliers and deviations by arbitrary sets of firms are difficult to arrange.
+In a trail-stable outcome, no agent wants to drop his contracts and there exists no sequence of \textit{consecutive} bilateral contracts comprising a trail preferred by all the agents in the trail to the current outcome.
 First, $f_{1}$ makes an unilateral offer of $x_{1}$ (the first contract in the trail) to the buyer $f_{2}$.
-At this stage seller $f_{1}$ does not consider whether he may act as a buyer or a seller in the trail again (in that sense the deviations are pairwise and consecutive).
-The buyer $f_{2}$ then either unconditionally accepts the offer (forming a blocking trail) or conditionally accepts the seller's offer while looking to offer a contract ($x_{2}$) to another buyer $f_{3}$.
-If $f_{2}$'s buyer in $x_{2}$ happens to be $f_{1}$, then $f_{1}$ considers the offer of $x_{2}$ together with $x_{1}$ (which he has already offered).
-If $f_{1}$ accepts, we have a blocking trail.
-If $f_{2}$'s buyer is not $f_{1}$, then his buyer either accepts $x_{2}$ unconditionally or looks for another seller $f_{4}$ after a conditional acceptance of $x_{2}$.
-The trail of ``conditional'' contracts continues until the last buyer $f_{M+1}$ in the trail unconditionally accepts the upstream contract offer $x_{M}$. \footnote{The trail and the order of conditional acceptances can, of course, be reversed with $f_{M+1}$ offering the first upstream contract to seller $f_{M}$ and so on. } Note that as the blocking trail grows, we ensure that each intermediate agent wants to choose all his contracts along the trail.
+The buyer $f_{2}$ then either unconditionally accepts the offer (forming a locally blocking trail) or conditionally accepts the seller's offer while looking to make a contract offer ($x_{2}$) to another buyer $f_{3}$.
+If $f_{2}$'s buyer in $x_{2}$ happens to be $f_{1}$, then $f_{1}$ considers the offer of $x_{2}$ on it own.
+If $f_{1}$ accepts, we have a locally blocking trail.
+If $f_{2}$'s buyer is not $f_{1}$, then his buyer $f_{3}$ either accepts $x_{2}$ unconditionally or looks for another seller $f_{4}$ after a conditional acceptance of $x_{2}$.
+The trail of these linked conditional contract offers continues until the last buyer $f_{M+1}$ in the trail unconditionally accepts the upstream contract offer $x_{M}$. \footnote{The trail and the order of conditional acceptances can, of course, be reversed with $f_{M+1}$ offering the first upstream contract to seller $f_{M}$ and so on. }.
+Note that all intermediate agents only need to myopically decide whether they want to choose pairs of upstream-downstream contract that ``pass though'' the agents along the trail.
+In other words, whenever an agent receives a contract offer, he is ``activated'' to either accept or reject it or to hold this offer while making his own contract offer.